saifiimuhammad/FastFood-LandingPage/README.md

 Follow these instructions to get the project up and running on your local machine:

-1. Clone this repository: `git clone https://github.com/saifiimuhammad/FastFood-Landing-Page.git`
+1. Clone this repository: `git clone https://github.com/saifiimuhammad/FastFood-LandingPage.git`
-2. Navigate to the project directory: `cd FastFood-Landing-Page`
+2. Navigate to the project directory: `cd FastFood-LandingPage`
 3. Open `index.html` in your preferred web browser.

 ## Dependencies